Mark Greatbatch - Managing Director

 Frances Robinson Community Service Representative Officer

 Since joining Home Instead Frances quickly fell into the role of CAREGiver and thrived in this environment.
-Frances' passion, enthusiasm and good written / communication skills were quickly identified by the office team which lead us to offering Frances the position of Community Service Representative Officer working alongside Jo Bastick, Frances, goes out into the community to promote a company.
+Frances passion, enthusiasm and good written / communication skills were quickly identified by the office team which lead us to offering Frances the position of Community Service Representative Officer working alongside Jo Bastick.
+Frances, goes out into the community to promote our company.